BOS

 Derrick White

-White produces at an above average rate for a 34-minute workload.
-Elite defensive value (+3.1/game) is a major strength.
+White produces at an elite rate for a 34-minute workload.

 Every stat, every credit, every cost — per game average